Flaugnarde is a sort of rustic custard reminiscent of classic cherry clafoutis, sweetened our breakfast table this week.

 - Toss berries with frambroise or vanilla extract and spoon into a baking dish.

-- Roast the berries at 400 degrees Fahrenheit (205 Celsius) for twenty minutes or until they release the bulk of their juices, which not only improves the depth of flavor in the berries but also eliminates excess liquid which may cause the flaugnarde to be runny or to break easily.
+- Roast the berries at 400 F for 10 minutes or until they release the bulk of their juices, which not only improves the depth of flavor in the berries but also eliminates excess liquid which may cause the flaugnarde to be runny or to break easily.

 - Remove the berries from the oven and strain through a fine mesh sieve, reserving juices for another use.